 The main difference between admiralty and maritime law is that admiralty law focuses on disputes, while maritime law focuses on the rules and regulations governing shipping, navigation, and oil rigs.

-Who Enforces Maritime Law on Louisiana Shores?
+Who Enforces Maritime Laws and Regulations on Louisiana Shores?

 In addition to the coast guard, many other legal entities play a role in maritime law enforcement in Louisiana.
 These include the Louisiana Department of Environmental Quality, the Louisiana Attorney General’s Office, and the U.S. Attorney’s Office for the Eastern District of Louisiana.